citusdata/citus_docs/admin_guide/cluster_management.rst

   SET citus.node_conninfo =
     'sslrootcert=/path/to/citus.crt sslmode=verify-full';

 There is a whitelist of parameters that the GUC accepts.
 See the :ref:`node_conninfo <node_conninfo>` reference for details.
+By default, nodes encrypt communication with SSL (using sslmode=require).

 Citus Enterprise Edition includes an extra table used to set sensitive connection credentials.
 This is fully configurable per host/user.
 It's easier than managing ``.pgpass`` files through the cluster and additionally supports certificate authentication.